AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-toolbar-for-lists.md

   <tr>
    <td> <img src="assets/remove-icon---x-in-circle.png"> </td>
    <td>Remove</td>
    <td>Remove something from the list.
-For example, as a group administrator managing group or subgroup memberships, remove a group member as explained in <a href="../../administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-memberships.md" class="MCXref xref">View and manage a group’s memberships</a>.</td>
+For example, as a group administrator managing group or subgroup memberships, remove a group member as explained in <a href="../../administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-memberships.md" class="MCXref xref">View and manage a group's memberships</a>.</td>
   </tr>
   <tr>
    <td> <img src="assets/comment-icon.png"> </td>